 What did you imagine it would be like to live abroad when you first started planning your move?

 Though I had been abroad for two 3 month stays previously, looking back now I see that I boarded that plane bound for Madrid in September 2009 with rose colored glasses and a coping skills toolkit that was pretty much empty.
-Truth be told, all I wanted to do was hurry up and get to Madrid, find an apartment (which would surely be easy enough, right?) and then hop on another plane bound for Naples where I´d be spending one week on the picturesque Almalfi Coast visiting this dreamy Italian guy that I´d fallen head over heels for earlier in the summer.
+Truth be told, all I wanted to do was hurry up and get to Madrid, find an apartment (which would surely be easy enough, right?
+It definitely wasn’t…) and then hop on another plane bound for Naples where I’d be spending one week on the picturesque Almalfi Coast.

 Well, they certainly seemed to at first.
 I found an apartment in less than a week, which is no easy feat in Madrid.
-And met some great new friends soon after hitting the ground, including one whom I´m certain I´ll be in close contact with for the rest of my life.
-But my work day was much longer than I´d been expecting, my apartment was more expensive than I´d budgeted for, IKEA was incredibly far away and to add to it all, I started feeling ill two weeks into my arrival in Madrid.
+And met some great new friends soon after hitting the ground, including one whom I’m certain I’ll be in close contact with for the rest of my life.
+But my work day was much longer than I’d been expecting, which meant it would be harder to fit in private English classes, and my apartment was more expensive than I’d budgeted for.
+To add to it all, I started feeling incredibly sick two weeks into my arrival in Madrid.

-Rather than going to another doctor, or asking myself if it might be a good idea to go talk to a therapist, I instead did what any stubborn and slightly immature 24 year old may have done in my same shoes…I got a boyfriend.
+Rather than going to another doctor, or asking myself if it might be a good idea to go talk to a professional, I instead did what any stubborn and slightly immature 24 year old may have done in my same shoes…I got a boyfriend.
 After all, if I was emotionally attached to Spain via a person, I would be able to weather any sort of uncomfortable emotions and physical discomfort that came my way, right?
-Of course I wasn´t aware of any of this at the time, but I now see that falling for that Italian guy the summer before had also been a way to attach myself to Europe, ensuring that cold feet would not get in the way of me moving to Spain.

 Making sense of what was going on

-Hindsight and hours of my own therapy a few years later helped me to realize some of what was going on with me at that time.
-However, I wish that back then I would have had someone to tell me that it was completely normal and ok to feel awful, both physically and emotionally, when moving to a new country.
+Hindsight, and hours of my own therapy a few years later, helped me to realize some of what was going on with me that first year abroad.
+I wish that back then I would have had someone to tell me that it was completely normal and ok to feel awful, both physically and emotionally, when moving to a new country.
 That nothing is ¨just in your head,¨ since your head is attached to your body.
-That these signs and symptoms didn´t necessarily mean I had to move home, which I think was my worst fear at that time.
-However, they probably did mean I would have had an easier time adjusting if I´d found myself some coping skills and maybe a therapist as well.
+Or that these signs and symptoms didn’t necessarily mean I had to move home, which I think was my worst fear at that time, but that they probably did mean I would have had an easier time adjusting if I’d found myself some additional coping skills and an expat therapist or coach as well.

-I don´t regret the fact that staying in Spain was largely because I attached my heart to a person there.
+I don’t regret the fact that staying in Spain was largely because I attached my heart to a person there.
 Ultimately, I think my heart was already set on making it my home, and a relationship allowed me to talk myself into the seemingly illogical decision of indefinitely relocating to Spain.
-And like all good relationships, I learned a great deal about myself through the process.
-Not to mention that I improved my Spanish, learned more about Spanish culture than I likely would have on my own, traveled around the country and made many close friends.
+Although this relationship ultimately ended, I learned a great deal about myself through the process, improved my Spanish, learned more about Spanish culture than I likely would have on my own, traveled around the country, and made many close friends.